lisaw97/The-Benevolent/README.md

 * Parse and display current and historial stock prices and company information on specified stocks utilizing IEX Stock API.
 * Obtain and display recent news related to specified stock utilizing News API.
-* Allow user to buy/sell shares of stock at the current market price and reflects share change on portfolio page after the transaction.

 ![Stock Page](/public/stock-page.gif)

 The stock price graph displays current and historial prices based on the time period user chooses.
 This feature is completed with the least amount of API calls possible to improve efficiency of website in terms of memory and speed.